Harrylevesque/Expo2026/README.md

 oct 21
 continue to learn security practices

+oct 23
+sorry forgot to comit yesterday on october 22 i created the local user repo. it currently creates a key pair and can create all of the storage bases that will need to be stored.
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan